Or3stis/apparatus/docs/docs.md

 Each phase has different concepts and rules on how those concepts interact with each other.
 The concepts of each phase are defined via UML class diagrams that in turn define the metamodels of Apparatus.
 The metamodels are translated into schemas that ASTo uses to validate modules.
 To access each phases metamodel, you can type `metamodel` in the ASTo's command console (bottom right corner, cmd/ctrl + l).

 The Apparatus Framework uses a graph-based front-end representation of models.
-We leverage powerful graph based algorithms for a variety of analysis tasks.
+We leverage powerful graph-based algorithms for a variety of analysis tasks.

 Some of the features of ASTo have not been published yet, but I will try to add them as documentation here.

 ## How to use ASTo

-To aid the speed of development any action can either be performed by pressing a button or by a hotkey.
-Once the application is more mature I will focus on better user-friendly behavior and features.
+To aid with the speed of development, any action can either be performed by pressing a button or by a hotkey.
+Once the application is a more mature state,  I will focus on better user-friendly behavior and features.

 ## Color themes